ansible-community/community-website/posts/archive/using-infoblox-as-a-dynamic-inventory-in-red-hat-ansible-tower.md

 At this point we have servers and routers in our dynamic inventory, therefore from now on we can execute any Ansible Playbooks against them.
- In the next section we\'ll cover how the configurations looks like in the infoblox side.
+ In the next section we'll cover how the configurations looks like in the infoblox side.

-Infoblox
+#### Infoblox

-At this point you may be wondering: How are these variables in Ansible Tower\'s Inventory specified in my Infoblox Appliance?
-The answer is that we are using *Extensible Attributes* in Infoblox to fulfill ansible\_\* variables, so they are automatically populated in Ansible Tower\'s inventory.
-Follow below some screenshots taken from Infoblox\'s
+At this point you may be wondering: How are these variables in Ansible Tower's Inventory specified in my Infoblox Appliance?
+The answer is that we are using *Extensible Attributes* in Infoblox to fulfill ansible_* variables, so they are automatically populated in Ansible Tower's inventory.
+Follow below some screenshots taken from Infoblox's
 WEBUI:

-Extensible Attributes Configuration in Infoblox, for the variable
+Extensible Attributes Configuration in Infoblox, for the variable "ansible_host":
-\"ansible_host\":

 ![Extensible Attributes Configuration in Infoblox](/images/posts/archive/image9.png)